-SLO 9: Support, supervise and educate

-KC1. set learning objectives for, and deliver, a teaching session that demonstrates growing expertise throughout their ACP training

-KC2. deliver effective feedback to a junior colleague or allied health professional

-KC3. undertake training and supervision of members of the ED team in the clinical environment

-KC4. prepare and deliver teaching sessions outside of the clinical environment, including simulation, small-group work and didactic teaching

-KC5. provide effective constructive feedback to colleagues, including debrief

-KC6. understand the principles necessary to mentor and appraise junior colleagues

-Entrustment level 3: Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision.

-- Delivers effective teaching and training to a variety of staff across various professional backgrounds - Delivers effective feedback with action plan - Able to supervise junior colleagues in their clinical assessment and management of patients - Able to supervise junior colleagues in carrying out appropriate practical procedures

-Domain 8: Capabilities in education and training
+SLO 9: Supp ort, supervise and educate Key Capabilities At point of credentialing, the PEM-ACP will be able to: KC1. set learning objectives for, and deliver, a teaching session that demonstrates growing expertise throughout their ACP training KC2. deliver effective feedback to a junior colleague or allied health professional KC3. undertake training and supervision of members of the ED team in the clinical environment KC4. prepare and deliver teaching sessions outside of the clinical environment, including simulation, small-group work and didactic teaching KC5. provide effective constructive feedback to colleagues, including debrief KC6. understand the principles necessary to mentor and appraise junior colleaguesEntrustment level 3: Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision.
+Descriptors Delivers effective teaching and training to a variety of staff across various professional backgrounds Delivers effective feedback with action plan Able to supervise junior colleagues in their clinical assessment and management of patients Able to supervise junior colleagues in carrying out appropriate practical procedures GPCs Domain 1: Professional values and behaviours Domain 8: Capabilities in education and training